LindySez | Recipes

 crab and smoked salmon crustless quiche on a plate

 I made these quiches in smaller casserole dishes, so my cooking time was cut to only 30 minutes.
-If you use a larger pie dish, then probably be closer to 45-50 minutes to cook through.
+If you use a larger pie dish, then probably takes closer to 45-50 minutes to cook through.
 This quiche freezes beautifully so after we ate our fill, I cut the remaining quiche into serving portions, wrapped them in plastic wrap, and put them into the freezer for a grab-and-go lunch option.
 Let the quiche thaw in the refrigerator and come lunchtime, just zap it for a minute in the microwave and add a green salad.
 Easy peasy!

 Enjoy this with one of these easy salads for a full meal